-3rd Party ANM - SSEH
+3rd Party ANM - SSEH (First added 2016)

 In 2020/21 SSEN had three 3rd Party ANM Schemes.
 This is where generators connect earlier than planned, on a flexible basis, and therefore create carbon benefits by increasing the amount of renewable generation on the network.